16 Healthy Breakfast Foods You Probably Didn’t Eat This Morning

 As hydrating as they are rich in nutrients, cucumbers make a lot more than salad.
 Add these low-calorie foods to a fruit plate or mix them into a morning drink.
 You can’t beat the refreshment of these cucumber melon smoothies, for example, especially in the hot summer months.

 High in nutrients and healthy fats, cashews can make the first meal of the day last a lot longer—so you’re still going strong come lunch.
 What’s more, these nutrient-dense nuts have been linked with lowered risks for heart disease, cancer and obesity.
-Try them paired with strawberries or mixed into this simple good mornings granola.
+Try them paired with strawberries.

 Another dark bean high in nutrients, the kidney bean is a heart-healthy ingredient that’s rich in fiber, B vitamins and minerals.
 If you’ve never had it for breakfast, why not try a bean-filled egg dish such as this chili bean cheese omelet?